lawrennd/snippets/_ml/includes/logistic-regression.md

 explored.
 Rather than modeling the output of the function directly the assumption is that we model the *log-odds* with the basis functions.}

-\newslide{Logistic Regression and GLMs}
+\newslide{Logistic Regression and GLMs - 1}

 \slides{
-* Modelling entire density allows any question to be answered (also missing data).
+* Modelling entire density allows any question to be answered
+* Also handles missing data
-* Comes at the possible expense of *strong* assumptions about data generation distribution.
+* Comes at possible expense of *strong* assumptions about data generation distribution }

+\newslide{Logistic Regression and GLMs - 2}

+\slides{
-* In regression we model probability of $\dataScalar_i |\inputVector_i$ directly.
+* In regression we model probability of $\dataScalar_i |\inputVector_i$ directly
-  * **Allows less flexibility in the question, but more flexibility in the model assumptions.**
+* Allows less flexibility in questions, but more flexibility in model assumptions
-* Can do this not just for regression, but classification.
-* Framework is known as *generalized linear models*.
+* Framework known as *generalized linear models*
 }

 \notes{The [odds](http://en.wikipedia.org/wiki/Odds) are defined as